inovorobotics/inovo_roslib/README.md

 **setVar(*<var_name>*,*<value>*)**
 sets the value of a user variable in the running sequence.
 If the variable is not in scope or the sequence is not running throws an exception

+## Example_1.py - running the sequencer remoetly. calling functions on demand and reading variables in real time
+This example connects to the robot, runs the main sequence and then calls two functions in the sequence.
+Import example_1_sequence.isq into the robot using the standard browser interface (menu>import) Update the IP address on line 10 to point at your robot.
+Make sure they robot can move to the waypoints in the example sequence safety, without collision or risk to people.
+Run the example_1.py file, it will prompt you to press enter before it runs the main sequence.
+While the robot moves the python code will pole the statue of the sequencer and read a user variable called ‘n’ printing the value to the debug console.
+When the sequence finishes execution the python code will then prompt you to press enter again before calling the up down function.
+It will wait until this function completes and the sequencer returns to the idle state before prompting you to press enter again before calling the left right sequence.

+## Example_2_upload_sequence.py – uploads a sequence as XML data and runs it
+This example connects to the robot, uploads a sequence and runs it.
+You can capture a sequence by exporting the currently loaded sequence from the main browser interface, select export from the file menu.